NikkieDev/bungocrypt-javascript/README.md

 # bungocrypt
-bungocrypt is an encryption library for python.
+bungocrypt is an encryption library for JavaScript.
 It's secure and key based so it will keep your data safe!